 Whether you’re drawn to the spectacular outdoors, the charm of a small town or cozy cabins, autumn is a great time to explore Canada.
 As days get shorter, nature finds a way to naturally brighten its look with bright yellow, burnt orange and fiery red autumn leaves dotting trees from coast to coast.
 The season's name is apt—crisp air, crunchy leaves and the promise of a warm beverage will most definitely make you fall for the change of seasons.

 Unbearable beauty in Algonquin Provincial Park, Ontario

-Spot the wildlife seemingly playing hide-and-seek amongst the changing leaves in Ontario’s Algonquin Provincial Park.
-Visiting Canada’s oldest provincial park or neighboring parks from mid-September to mid-October is sure to deliver a kaleidoscope of color thanks to 24 native species of deciduous trees.
-Check out the fall color guide and be in the know about which trees are changing, percentage leaf fall and dominant colors, allowing you to capture the perfect photo.
+Spot the wildlife seemingly playing hide-and-seek amongst the changing leaves in Ontario's Algonquin Provincial Park.
+Visiting Canada's oldest provincial park or neighbouring parks from mid-September to mid-October is sure to deliver a kaleidoscope of colour thanks to 24 native species of deciduous trees.
+Check out the fall colour guide and be in the know about which trees are changing, percentage leaf fall and dominant colours, allowing you to capture the perfect photo.
 Plan your driving route and aim to visit mid-week to enjoy the region with fewer people.

 City sights in Vancouver, British Columbia

 Biking along the Seawall is arguably one of the most scenic ways of discovering Vancouver.
 In fall, mild temperatures (which Vancouver boasts year round) and vivid colours make for a perfect time to explore this city on the edge of nature.
 Rent a bike and start exploring the 28km-long Seaside Greenway through Stanley Park and down to Spanish Banks Park.
 Or join a guided tour through Stanley Park to learn about the biodiversity of the temperate rainforest, the First Nations Peoples that call the area home, as well as secrets from the park's 125-year history.

 Rustic & rugged stays across the country